prsonda/shortener/README.md

 The above variables are just examples, please change according to your actual environment, passwords must be kept secure and never versioned.

+## ⚠️ Important for Windows users

+Ensure the `wait-for-it.sh` script uses LF (Unix) end-of-line format.
+If it's using CRLF (Windows), Docker will fail to execute it.

+To fix it:

+In VSCode, open `wait-for-it.sh`, click on the bottom-right where it says CRLF, and change to LF.

 ## Running with Docker

 Docker and docker-compose must be installed.